 MacBook ARM 2020 specs – What is the ARM MacBook?

-The MacBook Arm 2020 is a new laptop from Apple that features an Arm-based processor rather than the traditional x86 CPU architecture.
+The MacBook Arm is the name given to the new generation of Apple laptops, featuring new Arm-based processors rather than the traditional x86 CPU architecture.

 The likes of Samsung, Lenovo and Microsoft have already experimented with Arm architecture, with their systems benefitting from increased battery life, ultra-portable designs and sometimes 4G support.

-However, Apple’s chip may have some notable differences.
-Bloomberg reports that TSMC will manufacture a new 5-nanometer process on Apple’s behalf, following the same technique that the current iPhone and iPad devices use.
+However, Apple’s chip may have some notable differences, with a new 5-nanometer process following the same technique that the current iPhone and iPad devices use.
 The Apple silicon will make it easier for developers to transition iOS apps over to macOS, with Apple showing Monument Valley 2 running on a Mac for the first time.

 Related: Best MacBook